 A road-facing dash cam can also be installed to ensure that drivers are keeping a safe braking distance from other vehicles.
 Dash cam video footage can be analyzed regularly to see if a driver needs coaching.

 Distracted driving is one of the leading causes of road collisions.
 The National Highway Traffic Safety Administration reports that delayed driver reaction causes 90 percent of rear-end collisions.

 Truck drivers need to be extra vigilant since they’re operating larger vehicles that are harder to maneuver, take longer to decelerate, and have more blind spots or “No Zones.”

-Every manner of distracted driving, be it texting, smoking, or using mobile apps, must be avoided at all costs to increase road safety.
+Every manner of distracted driving, be it texting, smoking, or using mobile apps while driving, must be avoided at all costs to increase road safety.

 Sometimes, the only way to avoid road accidents is to steer clear of other drivers who are either too aggressive or just outright reckless.

 Tailgaters, for instance, are drivers who drive too close to your vehicle — depriving themselves the adequate amount of space needed to decelerate in case you need to make a sudden stop.

 Instead of accelerating to make way for space, the other driver needs to operate safely.
 A better approach is to switch to a different lane, if possible, and let the tailgater overtake you.
 Just don’t forget to use your turn signals and watch out for other vehicles and hazards on the road.

 You don’t just follow speed limits and be aware of the vehicles in front of and around you.
 You also need to pay close attention to the road signs and local traffic rules in the area.